-Would you like to get into Yoga and start experimenting a bit, but are stumped by all the different types of Yoga out there?
-Are you looking for some guidance to lead you through the maze of the modern Yoga world?
+Would you like to get into Yoga but are stumped by all the different types of Yoga out there?
+Look no further – we have a roadmap for finding the right type of Yoga, in both a fun and serious way.

-- Weave your way through a fun-filled Yoga-maze
+- Weaving your way through a fun-filled Yoga-maze

 - Do a Yoga Quiz

 Finding The Right Yoga Type The Fun Way

 YogaTrail has developed a very amusing diagram to help aspiring Yogis find their ideal Yoga type.

 Start in the middle of the chart below and weave your way through the questions until you end up at your ideal Yoga type!
 Be game and amble down a few pathways of this maze to get the maximum out of the experience.

 While it seems superficial at the first experience, the chart is in fact quite useful to learn which questions to ask.

 It will give you a good insight into the many different types of Yoga that are about.

 What was your result?